NanoNative/nano/docs/services/httpserver/README.md

 # Http Service

-Is a default [Services](../../services/README.md) of Nano which is responsible for handling basic HTTP requests.
+The `HttpServer` is a built-in [Service](../../services/README.md) of Nano responsible for handling HTTP and HTTPS requests.
-Each request is processed in its own Thread.
+Each request is processed concurrently using a thread pool.

-Support for Https/SSL is coming soon.
+Full support for **SSL/TLS** is included.
+Use PEM, CRT, PKCS#12, JKS, or JCEKS formats—individually or mixed.
+Certificates can be **hot-loaded from files or directories**.

 ## Usage